 Sites on the IUCN Green List are certified as being effectively managed and fairly governed, with long-term positive impact on people and nature.
 Every five years, they are evaluated against a set of demanding criteria defined by the IUCN Green List Standard.
 These criteria include the quality of protection of natural values and the effectiveness of actions against threats.

-Having been founded in 2005 through a partnership between Gamewatchers Safaris and local private landowners, the Conservancy was the first sizeable area in the Mara whereby land was set aside for wildlife.
+Having been founded in 2005 through a partnership between Gamewatchers Safaris and local private landowners, the Conservancy was the first sizeable area in the Mara where community-owned land was leased to be set aside for wildlife.
 This “Conservancy Concept” was a great success and it has since been replicated in other areas.

 Nearly two decades on, the Ol Kinyei Conservancy has steadily grown to a substantial 18500 acres and many indigenous species have returned to the land.
 A wide variety of wildlife is found here and the area now has one of the highest densities of lions in Africa.